- Date of Incident

-“The Shield Law must be liberally construed in favor of the news media,” Judge Emery wrote in her order and opinion.
+“The Shield Law must be liberally construed in favor of the news media,” Emery wrote in her order and opinion.
 “Under this law, the employees of the newspaper cannot be required to disclose any information that could lead to the disclosure of their sources.”